What is pulse oximetry?

 Pulse oximetry may be used to see if there is enough oxygen in the blood.
 This information is needed in many kinds of situations.
 It may be used:

-- To check a person has moments when breathing stops during sleep (sleep apnea)
+To check a person who has moments when breathing stops during sleep (sleep apnea)

 Pulse oximetry is also used to check the health of a person with any condition that affects blood oxygen levels, such as:

 Your healthcare provider may have other reasons to advise pulse oximetry.

 All procedures have some risks.
 The risks of this procedure may include:

 Incorrect reading if the probe falls off the earlobe, toe, or finger

 Your risks may vary depending on your general health and other factors.
 Ask your healthcare provider which risks apply most to you.
 Talk with him or her about any concerns you have.